MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo-visual-studio-2019.md

 ---
-title: "Tutorial: Open a project from a repo"
+title: "Tutorial: Open a project from a repo in Visual Studio 2019"
-description: "Learn how to open a project in a Git or Azure DevOps repository by using Visual Studio." ms.custom: "get-started" ms.date: 01/05/2021 ms.technology: vs-ide-general
+description: "Learn how to open a project in a Git or Azure DevOps repository by using Visual Studio 2019." ms.custom: "get-started" ms.date: 01/05/2021 ms.technology: vs-ide-general